alexeygrigorev/sqlitesearch/README.md

 # sqlitesearch

-A tiny, SQLite-backed search library for small, local projects.
+A tiny, SQLite-backed search library for small, local projects. sqlitesearch is a persistent sibling of [minsearch](https://github.com/alexeygrigorev/minsearch) - same API, but stores data on disk.

+sqlitesearch provides

-sqlitesearch provides persistent text search using SQLite FTS5 and persistent vector search using LSH (random projections) with exact reranking.
+- text search using SQLite FTS5 and persistent
+- vector search using LSH (random projections) with exact reranking
+- hybrid search (Todo explain)

 It stores the index in a single SQLite file, making it perfect for applications that need search functionality without running a separate search server.